-To meet the second objective of exchanging larger, more realistic power system model files than were used in the first test, an actual power system model from Duke Energy was used.
+To meet the second objective of exchanging larger, more realistic power system model files than were used in the first test, actual power system models from Duke Energy and CAISO were used.
 This tested the scalability of the draft IEC standards and participant's products.

-The actual size of the model can best be gauged by noting the instances of the major classes represented in this model:
+The actual size of the models can best be gauged by noting the instances of the major classes represented in the models.
+The number of instances of key objects in each model is shown in the table below.